|

 mentioned because they scarcely matter.
 Given the true nature of our most

-populate the seats of government.
-Election politics is totally irrelevant, a circus for the
+fundamental problem, election politics is totally irrelevant, a circus for the

 masses.
-What is wrong is not merely the people within government but the structure
+What is wrong is not merely which people currently happen to populate

 of the government, the distribution of its powers.